Rain photography is a great way to show a scene in a more interesting way. Be it street, landscape, macro or product photography.

 Our example mixes sports and falling rain.
 Most sports stop and get called off due to rain, so putting them together is unusual and makes for great subjects.

 Cityscapes don’t have to be picture perfect.
 You don’t always need a traditional correct exposure and usual composition.
 Here, you can use rain to your advantage in showing a different side of a city.

-In this example, the city is in the background and out of focus. the rooftops and buildings are not the main focus.
-Instead, we get an impression rather than fact.
+In this example, the city is in the background and out of focus.
+The rooftops and buildings are not the main focus.
+Instead, the focus is on the water droplets.